Jagadeesh144/assignment2---velivela/README.md

 we are discussing Finding a Negative cycle in the graphs You are given a directed weighted graph  with  vertices and  edges.
 Find any cycle of negative weight in it, if such a cycle exists.
-In another formulation of the problem you have to find all pairs of vertices which have a path of arbitrarily small weight between them.
+In another formulation of the problem you have to find all pairs of vertices which have a path of arbitrarily small weight a between them.

 [Algorithm code description](https://cp-algorithms.com/index.html)